bantam-io/docs/README.md

 ## Intro to Function Creation

-To make building functions easier use the bantam cli…
+To make building functions easier use the bantam cli.

 https://www.npmjs.com/package/@bantam-io/cli